 For kicks, a few things I patterned and designed:

 12) I found the vintage scene in 2005 and have been involved in it ever since.
 Although I was continually studying and learning since 1994, I was doing it on my own and unaware that there were others who shared these passions.
-I was a moderator of the Powder Room on the Fedora Lounge and received a Distinguished Service Award for sharing knowledge on that forum.
+I was a moderator an online message board that was popular at the time, and received a Distinguished Service Award for sharing knowledge on that forum.
 It’s how I met many long term friends who also love vintage, and was my jumping off point for my blog and vintage-centered business.

 13) I started my blog in 2007.
 I also started my Etsy store in 2007.
 I started my sewing pattern line in 2009.
 I started my ready to wear clothing line in 2014.